ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

     .. retval:: PSA_SUCCESS
         Success.
-        The bytes of ``ciphertext`` contain the data to be sent to the other participant and ``output_key`` contains the identifier for the shared secret key.
+        The bytes of ``ciphertext`` contain the data to be sent to the other participant, and ``output_key`` contains the identifier for the shared secret key.
     .. retval:: PSA_ERROR_NOT_SUPPORTED
         The following conditions can result in this error: